-LaTanya McQueen is the recipient of grants from the National Endowment of the Arts (2022 Fellowship in Prose) and the Elizabeth George Foundation (2019 grant recipient).
-She is the author of two books—the essay collection And It Begins Like This (Black Lawrence Press, 2017) and the novel When the Reckoning Comes (Harper Perennial, 2021), a Goodreads Choice nominee and Bram Stoker Award finalist.
+LaTanya McQueen is the recipient of grants from the National Endowment of the Arts, the Money for Women/Barbara Deming Memorial Fund for feminist fiction, and the Elizabeth George Foundation.
+She is the author of two books—the essay collection And It Begins Like This (Black Lawrence Press, 2017) and the novel When the Reckoning Comes (Harper Perennial, 2021; Olive Editions 2024), a Goodreads Choice nominee and Bram Stoker Award finalist.

 She received her MFA from Emerson College, her PhD from the University of Missouri, and was the 2017-2018 Robert P. Dana Emerging Writer Fellow at Cornell College.

-She is the CNF Editor for Gigantic Sequins and the Associate Editor for Story Magazine.
+For the past several years, she was the CNF Editor for Gigantic Sequins and the Associate Editor for Story Magazine.
+She also served as a Board Member for the Iowa City UNESCO City of Literature .

 She is represented by Monika Woods at Triangle House Literary.